KingJA/LoadSir/README-en.md

 ---
 * :star:support for Activity，Fragment，Fragment(v4)，View
 * :star:support for muitl-Fragment，Fragment+ViewPager
-* :star:convert some other object or data structure into an Callback
+* :star:convert http result structure into a Callback
 * :star:only load one layout once
 * :star:don't need to set enum or constant for status code
 * :star:be able to set the your own onclick logic in custom Callback
 * :star:no preloaded load page
-* be able to set the retry onclick listener
+* set the retry onclick listener
 * cusomize your own load page
 * thread-safety
-* be able to set the default load page
+* set the default load page
-* be able to add muitl load pages
+* add muitl load pages
 * single config object

 Getting started